richtastic/ff/src/wiki/style.md

 ```

 ### function
-attach functions to objects, avoid anonymous function declarations. an exception would be where you were generating methods dynamically and appending to eg an array, or are otherwise somehow correct track of.
+attach functions to objects, avoid anonymous function declarations. an exception would be where you were generating methods dynamically and appending to eg an array, or are otherwise somehow keeping track of.

-**kep**
+**correct**
 ```javascript
 	MyClass.operation = function(){
 		// ...